ArunVigneshFAI/Llama_Index_basics/README.md

 The function 'from_documents' also features an optional parameter named 'show_progress'.
 By setting it to 'True', users can opt to view a progress bar while the index is being built.

 Moreover, the option exists to create an index using a group of Node objects directly.
 Depending on the chosen index approach, LlamaIndex might employ LLM (Large Language Model) calls to facilitate the index construction process.

+## 4. [Optional, Advanced] Building indices on top of other indices
+The capability exists to construct indices atop existing indices.
+This compositional approach empowers users to effectively index diverse data sources.
+LlamaIndex introduces the concept of index composability, enabling the creation of indices built upon pre-existing indices.
+This feature proves advantageous in comprehensively indexing an entire document hierarchy, facilitating the provision of tailored knowledge to GPT.

+Composability provides the means to establish more detailed indices for individual documents, as well as more comprehensive indices covering a range of documents.

+## 5. Query the index
+Following the index construction process, users gain the ability to perform queries using a QueryEngine.
+It's important to recognize that a "query" essentially constitutes an input to a Large Language Model (LLM).
+Consequently, the index serves a purpose beyond just answering questions; it can be employed for various other tasks as well.